Find the Best Roof Shingle Brands

 Asphalt shingles are the most common type of shingle and come in many different colors.
 However, you can use different roofing materials to match the architecture and style of your home.

-- Rustic: If you want a rustic look, wood shingles are the best way to go.
+- Rustic: If you want a rustic look, wood shingles are a great way to go.
 That’s why they’ve been used for hundreds of years!
 They turn a rustic gray color when weathered and fit cottage, craftsman or Tudor-style homes.

 - Elegant: If elegance is more your style, choose a roofing material like clay or slate tile.
 Tile is made in many different shapes and textures that offer a unique, upscale feel.